-These pads are made out of highly breathable, elastic lycra material and come equipped with thick EVA foam that’s designed to protect the knees upon impact.
-The compression material will provide pain relief and can reduce inflammation.
-They’re also designed to keep the muscles warm, which can prevent cramping and strains.
-The pads are available in both hexagon and honeycomb styles.
-While the padding may be thick, the pads themselves remain very flexible so they won’t restrict your movement on the court.
-This pair is also made out of tear-resistant material, which makes them perfect for both indoor and outdoor court use.
-Each pad also comes with an anti-slip strip that’s designed to keep the pads securely in place and will also prevent rolling.
+The manufacturer made these pads out of highly breathable, elastic lycra material and equipped them with thick EVA foam that protects the knees upon impact.
+The compression material in the pads relieves pain and reduces inflammation.
+Also, the manufacturer designed them to keep the muscles warm, which can prevent cramping and strains.
+You can find these pads in both hexagon and honeycomb styles.
+Even though the padding is thick, the pads remain flexible so that they won’t restrict your movement on the court.
+These pads are perfect for both indoor and outdoor court use since they are made of tear-resistant material.
+Also, they come with an anti-slip strip that keeps the pads securely in place and prevents rolling.

 - Anti-slip technology